amirkeiser/supabase-realtime-chat/DATABASE.md

 **Returns:** trigger
 **Security:** definer
-Creates a user_profile row with the user's id and name (from metadata or email).
+Creates a user_profile row with the user's id, name (from metadata or email), and role (default: 'user', or from metadata).

 ### `broadcast_new_message()`